mikatahara/macmidi2sample/README.md

 # macmidi2sample
-Sample C++ programs for receiving and sending MIDI 2.0 UMP messages on macOS using Core MIDI.
+This repository contains sample C++ programs for learning how to receive and send MIDI 2.0 UMP messages on macOS using the Core MIDI framework.